jeki-aka-zer0/vanilla-ts-todo-list/README.md

-# vanilla-ts-todo-list
+# ToDo List

-TODO list without frameworks
+Created for the sake of learning Snowpack and creating a front-end application without frameworks